jeka-dev/jeka/docs/reference-guide/build-library-dependency-management.md

 For Jeka, a _dependency_ is something that can be resolved to a set of files by a `JkDependencyResolver`.
 Generally a dependency resolves to 1 file (or folder) but it can be 0 or many.

+Compared to mainstream build tools, Jeka offers a simpler and more flexible model to deals with multiple dependency configurations required for building a project.

 ## Types of Dependency

 A dependency is always an instance of `JkDependency`.